florinpop17/app-ideas/Projects/SpellIt-App.md

 -   [ ] User can press the 'Enter' key on the keyboard to submit a typed word or click the 'Enter' button in the app window

+## Trello Board

+You can track your progress by cloning this [Trello Board](https://trello.com/b/Jf3yOiaJ/spell-it)

 ## Useful links and resources

 - [Texas Instruments Speak and Spell](https://en.wikipedia.org/wiki/Speak_%26_Spell_(toy))